janegwaww/office-site-gatsby-template/src/pages/productcenter/index.md

             heading: Haetek Algorithm Module Variable Engine SEEKER
             subheading: SEEKER Variable Engine
             description: >
                 Comprehensive closed-loop automated machine learning platform.
 Given a certain business scenario, input the historical data of each variable of the scenario, and the variable engine can learn autonomously based on the historical data, dig out deep scene knowledge, and form a correlation map between the variables.
-Relying on the correlation map, customers can assign values to some variables, and the map can make real-time prediction of variables that have not been assigned values to achieve penetration of scene data / variable depth mining.
+Relying on the correlation map, customers can assign values to some variables, and the map can make a real-time prediction of variables that have not been assigned values to achieve penetration of scene data / variable depth mining.
             subdescription: A fully closed-loop automated machine learning platform and an independently developed zero-threshold scene variable mining artifact.
       tabs:
             - name: Variable Engine